 This lobster roll recipe is fresh lobster chunks tossed in a mixture of mayonnaise, lemon juice and herbs, then served in toasted, buttered buns.
 A New England classic that’s easy to make and always gets rave reviews!

-Place cubes of lobster meat in a bowl along with mayonnaise, lemon juice, celery, chives, salt and pepper.
+Place cubes of lobster meat in a bowl along with mayo, lemon juice, celery, chives, kosher salt and black pepper.
 Gently mix the lobster with the seasonings until it’s well combined.
 Spread butter on the outside of split top hot dog buns, then toast the buns in a pan on the stove.
 Place a lettuce leaf into each bun, then mound the lobster mixture on top.
 Add a sprinkle of chives if desired, then serve immediately.

 - I like to serve my sandwiches with lettuce in them, but you can omit the lettuce if you just want pure lobster!